Adams Co. SPCA takes in dogs from Va. mass breeding facility

 “It takes a massive network of compassionate, expert shelters and rescues to make an operation of this scale possible,” Lindsay Hamrick, shelter outreach and engagement director for the Humane Society of the United States said.
 “We are deeply grateful to each organization that is stepping up to find these dogs the loving homes they so deserve.”

-For more information about the beagles at the Adams County SPCA, click here.
+For more information about the beagles at the Adams County SPCA as well as how to adopt them and other animals from the shelter, click here.